Adult ADHD (cont.)

 Psychological treatments for ADHD in adults include education about the illness, participation in an ADHD support group, and skills training in a variety of issues, like job, organizational, parenting, financial, and time-management skills.
 Some adults with the disorder may benefit from cognitive behavior therapy, which is a form of psychotherapy that focuses on helping the ADHD sufferer alter negative thinking patterns that may impede their functioning.

 Some adults may need to take a nonstimulant medication for treatment of ADHD.
 For adults whose symptoms early in the morning or late in the evening are an issue, stimulants may not be the optimal medication treatment.
-For others, side effects like low appetite, insomnia, tremors, less frequently tics, and rarely hallucinations may make it unwise for the person to take a stimulant medication.
+For others, side effects like low appetite, insomnia, tremors, squelched exuberance, less frequently tics, and rarely hallucinations may make it unwise for the person to take a stimulant medication.
 Stimulant treatment of people with ADHD who have no history of drug abuse tends to contribute to a decreased likelihood of developing a substance-abuse problem later on.
 Those who have a recent history of alcohol or other drug abuse may consider avoiding the small but present addiction potential of stimulants.
-For individuals who either experience suboptimal effects, side effects, or significant side effects of stimulants, nonstimulant medications like guanfacine (Tenex or Intuniv); clonidine (Catapress or Kapvay), or atomoxetine (Strattera) may be in order.
+Long-term effects of addiction to Adderall or other stimulants may be serious, including stroke or heart attack.
+For individuals who either experience suboptimal effects, side effects, or significant side effects of stimulants, nonstimulant medications like guanfacine (Tenex or Intuniv), clonidine (Catapress or Kapvay), or atomoxetine (Strattera) or treatment with the specialized delivery system of the prescription supplement phosphatidylserine-omega-3 (Vayarin) may be in order.

 People who suffer from ADHD are at higher risk for developing mood problems during adulthood.
 They may therefore benefit from medications that have been found to be helpful for people who have both ADHD and depression or anxiety, like buproprion (Wellbutrin) or venlafaxine (Effexor).